 Due to the complex nature of financial services and the number of different types of transactions that are possible, the subject of exempt finance has been covered in a number of guidance notes.
 This guidance note provides an overview of the VAT treatment of financial services transactions involving dealing in money, credit and debts within the UK.
-If financial services are provided to customers located in other countries, then the Supplies of reverse charge services (general rule) guidance note may be of further assistance.
+If financial services are provided to customers located in other countries, then the Reverse charge ― buying in services from outside the UK guidance note may be of further assistance.

 Under VATA 1994, Sch 9, Group 5, Item 1, the following supplies are exempt from VAT:

 ‘The issue, transfer or receipt of, or any dealing with, money, any security for money or any note or order for the payment of money.’